Asphalt Pavement Rehabilitation: Products, Processes, and Strategies

 This workshop has recently been updated to provide attendees with the most current information, tools, and technologies.
 It offers guidance that can be used throughout the project development process, giving agencies the information they need to successfully select, develop, and construct the best rehabilitation process for their selected roadways.

 Engineers, managers, supervisors, and technicians responsible for pavement maintenance, design, and construction.

-Dan Wegman, P.E., Road Science, LLC, has worked with DOTs and local governments in several states with pavement rehabilitation and preventive maintenance strategies.
-He is a published author in ASTM, ASCE, CTAA, and TRB.
-He is a past president of MAAPT and currently is co-chair of the TERRA Board.
-As a former Mn/DOT construction and bituminous engineer and with 15 years working as a private sector material supplier, Wegman provides technical insight with respect to materials, construction, and implementation.
+Dan Wegman, PE, has worked with DOTs and local governments in several states with pavement rehabilitation and preventive maintenance strategies.
+As a former MnDOT construction and bituminous engineer and with over fifteen years working as a private-sector material supplier and pavement consultant, Wegman provides technical insight with respect to materials, construction, and implementation.

 - 1.0 Roads Scholar Program Maintenance Certificate credit

 - To the best of our knowledge, this course/activity meets the continuing education requirements for 6.0 PDHs as outlined in Minnesota Statute 326.107.
 More information concerning continuing education for professionals is online.

 This workshop is presented by the Minnesota Local Technical Assistance Program (LTAP) at the Center for Transportation Studies, University of Minnesota.
 Minnesota LTAP is sponsored by the Minnesota Local Road Research Board (LRRB) and the Federal Highway Administration (FHWA).
 This course is subsidized through funding from LRRB and FHWA.